PatitoPatitoPatito/Jeff/README.md

 # BoxFinder

 This project was written for Demacia 5635 team for usage in the FRC 2018 robotics competition, but feel free to reuse whatever you may find useful in this code.
+I'm not sure that this is even functional as we haven't tested the code yet.

 In theory, detects the closest rectangular object that is colored within a pre defined color range, and sends a command to a user defined IP address with the appropriate coordinates